 Yet, studies show that moderate increases in the minimum wage don't lead to significant job losses.
-In fact, higher wages often boost local economies because-wait for it-people with money tend to spend it.
+In fact, higher wages often boost local economies because people with money tend to spend it.
 You know, on things like food, rent, and the occasional overpriced coffee.